How do you get your customers to do what you want them to do on your website?”

 But, what now?

-The next step involves organizing all this rich data so you can take actionable steps to improve how you manage your customers’ experiences with your business – and more specifically, your website.
+The next step to involves organizing all this rich data so you can take actionable steps to improve how you manage your customers’ experiences with your business – and more specifically, your website.

 The Customer Journey Map Defined